redcode/Z80/README.md

 If in doubt, read the [CMake documentation](https://cmake.org/documentation/) for more information on configuration options.
 The following are some of the most relevant standard options of CMake:

 * <span id="option_build_shared_libs">**`-DBUILD_SHARED_LIBS=(YES|NO)`**</span>
-	Build the project as a shared library rather than a static one.
+	Build the emulator as a shared library rather than a static one.
 	The default is `NO`.

 * <span id="option_cmake_build_type">**`-DCMAKE_BUILD_TYPE=(Debug|Release|RelWithDebInfo|MinSizeRel)`**</span>